West Elm

 Penelope 6-Drawer Dresser: Construction Details

-The Penelope uses MDF cores with veneer surfaces, consistent with West Elm's standard case goods construction approach.
+The Penelope uses solid and engineered wood construction with water-based finishes, consistent with West Elm's standard case goods construction approach.
 The rounded drawer fronts are shaped MDF with veneer applied to the curved surface, a more complex production process than flat-face drawer fronts but not a material quality upgrade.
-The marble top option introduces genuine natural stone, which is the highest-quality material component in any West Elm case goods piece.
+The marble top introduces genuine natural stone, which is the highest-quality material component in any West Elm case goods piece.

 Rounded Drawer Front Construction